What is a hotel classification?

 Hotel classification by guests

 Although many hotels will try to service a broad range of guests in order to maximise profits, the best hotels understand their main target demographic and tailor their services to cater for them.
-Different traveller segments will require different guest rooms in a hotel.
-Even luxury travellers can require a different kind of suite depending on the reason for their trip.
+Different traveller segments will require different accommodations in a hotel.

 There are many different types of guests, and some travellers might fall into multiple categories.
 However, here are some of the main categories of guests that require different rooms in a hotel.